sivachandra/SerYL/docs/quickstart.md

 All SerYL definitions are listed in the YAML format in a file with extension `.ycd` instead of `.yaml`. `YCD` stands for **Y**AML **C**lass **D**efinition.

-Top level structure in a `.ycd` file must be a YAML mapping.
-Any else is an error.
+The top level structure in a `.ycd` file must be a YAML mapping.
+Anything else is an error.

 ## The `__package__` entry